 Protect your privacy: In this day and age, privacy is a precious commodity.
 In years past, there would have been almost no way for someone to find out personal information about you without a great deal of effort.
 Today, information about anyone on Earth is potentially just a few clicks away.

 Not only is there a great deal of personal information floating around on the internet: certain devices are always listening to conversations, some programs collect data about you, and the US government carries out mass surveillance on hundreds of millions of its citizens.

-If you want to protect your privacy in the internet age, you need to be very careful.
+If you want to protect your privacy in the internet age, you need to be very careful in order to prevent privacy issues from arising.
 You need to use the right tools, be cautious about the information that you share online, and more.

-In this guide, we’re going to try to make privacy protection as simple as possible.
+In this guide, we will make privacy protection as simple as possible.
 We’ll cut through the jargon and give you the low-down on data protection.

 Are you ready to learn more?
 Then let’s get started.

 1. Use Encrypted Messaging Apps